Toy storage solutions are a must to maintain a clean and orderly home. Avoid the chaos of having toys all over the place with these cool ideas.

 13. Bucket Outdoor Toys Storage

-Store your kid’s favorite outdoor toys in buckets you can leave in the garage.
+Store your kid's favorite outdoor toys in buckets you can leave in the garage.
 If you don’t have stainless buckets, plastic ones will do just as well.
+This is one of the best toy storage solutions around.

 14. DIY Wood Crate Toy Storage